aijaz/mypi22/syllabus.md

     1. Make a list of your favorite sports in order of preference (most favorite first)
     2. Print the list
     3. Print the list in reverse order
-    4. You learn about a new game called “7 tiles” and suddenly it’s your favorite game.
+    4. You learn about a new game called "7 tiles" and suddenly it’s your favorite game.
 Modify the list so that this is new game is now in the first spot, with everything else moving down a spot
-    5. After a week, “7 tiles” moves to the second spot but the third most favorite game moves to the top spot.
+    5. After a week, "7 tiles" moves to the second spot but the third most favorite game moves to the top spot.
 Modify the list accordingly.
-    6. After another week, you get bored of “7 tiles altogether” and remove it from your list altogether.
+    6. After another week, you get bored of "7 tiles altogether" and remove it from your list altogether.
 Everything else stays the same.
 Modify the list accordingly
     7. In a few weeks we’ll be making a downhill skiing game.
 In this game the player will have to ski  between obstacles.
 Each horizontal row across the slope has 15 spots.
 Each spot can either have an obstacle or be empty.
 The goal of the game is to have the player ski through the empty spots without hitting an obstacle.
 Each obstacle can be a rock or a snowman.
 You may use strings or integers to represent an obstacle or  an empty space.
 	    1. create a data structure for a row.
 	    2. Assuming each screen has 20 rows, create a data structure for a screen.